256.794.8075

 • A secure refuge for last-resort protection

-Community Shelters and Neighborhood Security
+Community Shelters and Neighborhood Safety

-• Upgrading door locking mechanisms
+• Upgrading door locks and hardware

 • Installing interior lighting with backup power

-• Adding communication devices for emergencies
+• Adding communication devices

-• Keeping emergency supplies stocked and organized
+• Keeping emergency supplies organized and updated

 Final Thoughts on Storm Shelters and Home Security